NDepend

 • This is not an API so we can use namespaces the way we want.
 Here namespaces implement the concept of components.

 • Box size is proportional to the number of lines of code.
-We can see that the overall namespaces box size is well balanced.
+We can see that the overall namespaces box size is well-balanced.
 This is a good practice to avoid having a few monster components and tons of smaller components.

 • The two lowest components are Base and Model.
 Both contain few logic and are used by almost all other components.

-In the future, whether we add new actions on the graph or decide to improve the layout somehow, this architecture won’t undergo drastic modifications.
+In the future, whether we add new actions to the graph or decide to improve the layout somehow, this architecture won’t undergo drastic modifications.
 Thanks to this view it’ll be easy to decide in which component to add our new classes or if new components should be added and what they can and cannot use.

 Coupling Graph between GraphController class and GraphControl class